 Ways to use:

-- Cocktails: If you want to make any type of strawberry flavored cocktail, this simple syrup is essential.
+- Cocktails: If you want to make any type of strawberry flavored cocktail, such as this strawberry bellini, this strawberry mojito mocktail, this strawberry martini or this strawberry gimlet, this simple syrup is essential.
 Add in an ounce to your favorite cocktails to give them a strawberry flavor.
 Or, if a recipe uses regular simple syrup, substitute it for this one instead.

 - Iced tea: Mix a few tablespoons into chilled iced tea for a refreshing strawberry iced tea.